walder/Skynet-IADS/README.md

 ```

 ### Engagement zone
-Set the distance at which a SAM site wil switch on its radar.
+Set the distance at which a SAM site wil switch on its radar:
 ```
 samSite:setEngagementZone(SkynetIADSAbstractRadarElement.GO_LIVE_WHEN_IN_SEARCH_RANGE)
 ```